-In order to verify the purpose of the end-certificate (by checking the extended key usage), use gnutls\certificate\verify\peers().
+In order to verify the purpose of the end-certificate (by checking the extended key usage), use gnutls\certificate\verify\peers() .

-Returns: a negative error code on error and GNUTLS\E\SUCCESS (0) on success.
+Returns: a negative error code on error and GNUTLS\E\SUCCESS (0) when the peer's certificate was successfully parsed, irrespective of whether it was verified.